-Here are things that we hope will help you to communicate about Crossroads, both with the people you invite to events and with the local media and on social media.
-Keep checking back as we will keep adding to these as more items are prepared: Later, we will try to add pages with all the events taking place across the diocese.
+Here are things that we hope will help you to communicate, both with the people you invite to events and on social media.

 Below are some templates and event posters that you can print, or reduce to A5 for flyers or magazine pages.

 - Template poster that you can adapt for your own use for an event is here